uw-labs/go-mono/README.md

 image to the configured registry.
 It requires the setting of `DOCKER_USER` and `DOCKER_PASSWORD` in the Circle CI configuration environment variables.

+The Dockerfile used to build the images is [here](./cmd/deploy/internal/docker/static/Dockerfile).
+It can be edited as necessary, just make sure to run `make generate` after changing it.

 ## Repository Layout

 * [cmd](cmd) - Utilities and service applications.